-Academic Integrity: You are responsible for insuring that original work is correctly attributed.
-You must give clear and complete attributions for the work of others in your films.
-Plagiarism will not be tolerated and will result in the failure of the course.
 The video and audio components and all materials used in this class are the exclusive property of the copyright holder(s).
 You are prohibited from using the work materials, your work, or any other attributes of the class for any other purpose other than to gain experience in the field of film and video postproduction audic without the express permission of the copyright holder(s).
 You may not repackage or distribute your work in any current method or process yet to be established, nor to exhibit, nor to post, display, upload, download or file transfer to or from any site on or to the Internet World Wide Web.

 Courtesy must be observed at all times in my classroom.
 Please read the academic policies of this college.
-I will follow Attendance policy: those policies in any instance of academic dishonesty.
-The Film/Video Department attendance policy allows for two absences.
-The third absence will result in a reduction of a final letter grade.
-The forth absence is an automatic "F" in the course.
+I will follow those policies in any instance of academic dishonesty.

+Attendance policy: The Film/Video Department attendance policy allows for two absences.
+Following Columbia College Chicago policy, the fourth absence results in an automatic "F" in the course.
 Absences: We will move quickly in this course.
 It is my experience that if a student misses a single class within the first six weeks, it is difficult to catch up.
 Two missed classes are very difficult to overcome.
 Because of this, there are no excused absences (with the exceptions of jury duty, jail or military duty).
 Please plan ahead for an unplanned absence by obtaining the email and telephone number of a fellow student and in order to contact them for notes and work due if you are forced to be absent-especially since this syllabus will be changing from week to week in response to your needs and learning pace (see Syllabus, below).
 Tardiness: Tardiness is unacceptable because it disrupts learning.
 Arriving 15 minutes after the scheduled starting time for the class will be considered a late arrival.
 Two late arrivals will result in one absence.
 Leaving fifteen minutes before the end of class will be considered an early exit.
 Two early exits will result in one absence.
 Late work and makeup assignments: You will be graded at each deadlineand, like any professional deadline, if you miss it you MAY NOT make it up unless you have previously arranged it with me.
 Late assignments without previous arrangement will not be graded.
 You may always, however, hand in a late assignment for feedback, only.
 F for the assignment if you miss it; D, C, B, or A for quality of work if you meet it.
-Incomplete Policy ABSOLUTELY no incompletes.